-The million dollar question, what sex cat should you adopt?
+The million-dollar question, what sex cat should you adopt?
 There is no right or wrong answer, each gender has pros and cons.
 In my experience, I have found personality to be more of a factor.
 Some females are friendly, some aren’t.
 Some males are friendly, some aren’t.

-Males tend to roam further afield looking for a mate.
+Males roam further afield looking for a mate.
 They can also be more aggressive over territory and get into more cat fights as a result.
 While both male and female cats spray, males tend to do so more often than females.

-I have found my male cats to be a little more affectionate and placid than the females.
+Males: I have found my male cats to be a little more affectionate and placid than the females.
 But that all comes down to what you, as the pet owner wants.
 Some people want a cat who will lie on your lap all day long, others prefer a cat who is a little more independent.
 If there is a difference in male and female cats, it is very subtle, and personality is a much better indicator.

-I currently have a slightly less dominant adult male than the previous one mentioned above and have just introduced quite an “in your face” kitten, and while a little miffed about it, he has begrudgingly accepted the new kitten.
+I currently have a slightly less dominant adult male than the previous one mentioned above and have just introduced an in your face kitten, and while a little miffed about it, he has begrudgingly accepted the new kitten.
 I think there would have been fur flying if I had brought home an adult male.
 But, some cats are more laid back and will readily accept a new addition, adult or kitten, male or female.
 I had an adult male who was very welcoming to new cats.
 He wasn’t overly dominant, though.

 Even if you are adopting a cat from a shelter (great idea), the staff should be able to help you find the perfect cat or kitten to match your requirements.